This document explains the different ways violations can be closed.

 - The evaluation resets and restarts from when the previous violation ended.

-Some types of alert conditions have a violation time limit setting that will automatically force-close a long-lasting violation.
+Some types of conditions have a violation time limit setting that will automatically force-close a long-lasting violation.

 Manually close a violation

 You can manually close an open violation.
 This is useful, for example, when an entity has violated the threshold, but it no longer exists and also doesn't have a violation time limit.
 (A time limit would automatically close a long-lasting violation.)